santiment/sanbase2/docs/dynamic-watchlist.md

 A function that returns all projects with trading volume over a given threshold.
 The function is identified with by the name `min_volume` and accepts one arugment:

-- min_volume (required) - A number representing the minimal trading threhsold.
+- min_volume (required) - A number representing the minimal trading threshold.

 ```json
 {